 Hi there!
 I’m the sweet, smart, and sometimes sassy Jack!
-I am currently looking for a new foster home or a patient, loving family to call my very own.
+I am currently looking for a new foster home or a patient and loving family to call my very own.

-(I can wary about strangers sometimes, so we may need to meet more than once before I’ll be completely comfortable around new people)
+(Sometimes I am wary of strangers, so we may need to meet more than once before I’ll be completely comfortable)

 I’m what folks would call a long-time foster, having arrived in the beginning of 2021 from Multnomah County Animal Services.

 All of our animals are vaccinated, treated for parasites, microchipped, spayed or neutered, and cats are tested for feline immunodeficiency virus (FIV) and feline leukemia virus (FeLv).
 All animals receive any necessary veterinary care (dentals, etc.) until the time of adoption.

 Shortly after I was brought into foster care, I was diagnosed with low-grade mast cell cancer.
 Once the growths were removed, I became a much happier pup!
 I have been growth free for over two years now.
 Due to my history, I can sometimes be anxious and guard resources.
 To help address these behaviors, I take medications that I will need to continue taking long term.
 I need someone comfortable giving medications (preferably in peanut butter!).

 Since joining my foster home, I have learned so much that will set me up for success in a permanent home.
 I am hoping to find a family that is patient with me.
 It takes time for me to develop trust and become confident in my surroundings.
 Once comfortable, I love to snuggle up or chase toys.
 Due to my occasional behavioral challenges, I am not the best fit for younger children; however, I have learned to appreciate the company of respectful and dog savvy older children.
 I would prefer a quiet household and minimal handling.
 I can be picky about which dogs I like and will need to meet any I might live with before going to the home.